 EMC takes Data Lake to the edge for remote offices and cloud

-EMC has expanded its Data Lake offerings beyond the data centre to encompass edge locations such as remote office and the cloud, addressing the needs of mobile, and cloud-driven, workforces.
+EMC has expanded its Data Lake offerings beyond the data center to encompass edge locations such as remote office and the cloud, addressing the needs of mobile, and cloud-driven, workforces.

-The new offerings – IsilonSD Edge, the next generation of Isilon OneFS and Isilon CloudPools – allow unstructured data to be available not only within the core data centre, but also at data centre edge locations, and are designed to offer ‘a more efficient Data Lake’ consolidating multiple workloads and allowing users to access and analyse data from all locations.
+The new offerings – IsilonSD Edge, the next generation of Isilon OneFS and Isilon CloudPools – allow unstructured data to be available not only within the core data center, but also at data center edge locations, and are designed to offer ‘a more efficient Data Lake’ consolidating multiple workloads and allowing users to access and analyse data from all locations.